 When Frederick was about 10, he was given to Anthony’s daughter, Lucretia Auld.
-She and her husband Thomas sent Douglass to serve his brother, Hugh, in Baltimore, where he learned to read while working as a house slave.
-In 1833, after Thomas and Hugh got in a dispute, Thomas took back the slaves.
+She and her husband Thomas sent Douglass to serve his brother, Hugh, in Baltimore, where he learned to read while working in his owner's house.
+In 1833, after Thomas and Hugh got in a dispute, Thomas took back the enslaved workers.
 Douglass returned to Thomas’s estate the same year and resumed work as a field hand.

-Thomas was a cruel master, starving and beating his slaves and breaking up their attempts to worship, read and write.
+Thomas was a cruel master, starving and beating his enslaved workers and breaking up their attempts to worship, read and write.
 He leased Douglass out to other masters who attempted to break his independent spirit with physical and emotional abuse.
 Eventually, Douglass returned to Hugh in Baltimore, fell in love and started a family.
-This increased his hatred of slavery and in 1838, at the age of 20, armed with fake papers, a sailor-suit disguise and hope for the future, he escaped to the free North with the help of Anna Murray, the free black woman from Baltimore with whom he had fallen in love.
+This increased his hatred of slavery and in 1838, at the age of 20, armed with fake papers, a sailor suit disguise and hope for the future, he escaped to the free North with the help of Anna Murray, the free Black woman from Baltimore with whom he had fallen in love.
 They ended up in Rochester, New York.

 In 1845, Douglass increased his renown with the publication of Narrative of the Life of Frederick Douglass, an autobiography that painted a grim picture of his life in slavery.
 (Later, he updated it to include more information about his escape and later life.)
-In the book, Douglass named his former masters, who had been attempting to capture him using bounty hunters who specialized in tracking down escaped slaves.
+In the book, Douglass named his former owners, who had been attempting to capture him using bounty hunters who specialized in tracking down people who escaped enslavement.
 To avoid capture, Douglass fled to Great Britain, but quickly returned to the United States to continue his crusade against slavery, after a group of supporters paid for his freedom.